Linkedin

 Fast access to money

-Consolidate high interest debt.
-A home equity loan or HELOC comes with lower average interest rates than credit cards.
-If you have high interest debt, you could reduce the cost of that debt by refinancing it to a loan with a lower rate.
-Another benefit is that you can combine several monthly payments into just one.
+Consolidate high-interest debt.
+A home equity loan or HELOC typically comes with lower average interest rates than credit cards.
+If you have high-interest debt, It’s possible to reduce the cost of that debt by refinancing it to a loan with a lower rate.
+Another benefit is that you could combine multiple monthly payments into just one, and possibly end up with a lower total monthly payment than you’re making now.
 That could help if you’re struggling to make your payments or you need some relief in your budget.

 Pay for one-time expenses over time.
 Borrowing against your home could help you cover a large expense without having to come up with all of the money up front.
 For instance, if you need a new roof but don’t have the cash on hand, paying for it with a loan could allow you to get the work done before your home is damaged by next year’s rainy season.

 Fast access to money.
 Getting a HELOC or home equity loan is usually faster than getting a first mortgage.
-The typical time to fund is 15-18 days.
+Home equity loans are often funded within a couple of weeks.
+That’s a lot faster than most primary mortgages..

 Author Information